11/8/11

 I may regret this

 So TAZ says Red State is the dopest in a long time.
 I'm about to watch it.
 Hope I don't regret it.
-But I'm hoping he gets his lazy ass back here and starts reviewing again because we're the dopest, even if only one of is right most of the time.
+But I'm hoping he gets his self back here and starts reviewing again because we're the dopest.

 11/7/11